A few years ago, on a sunny October afternoon, we decided to go for a walk through a beachside park, which was packed with families enjoying the sun.

 While my son escaped with scrapes and bruises, as well as a fear of magpies that haunted him for the next couple of years, other children have not been so lucky.

-A one-year-old boy was rushed to hospital for emergency eye surgery after he was attacked by a magpie last year in Western Australia.
+A one-year-old boy was rushed to hospital for emergency eye surgery after he was attacked by a magpie in Western Australia in 2017.
 The toddler was in a park with his parents when the magpie attacked, puncturing his left eyelid, resulting in a lacerated cornea and possible long-term damage.

 Now with magpie season upon us again, experts are warning that children are at particular risk of magpie attack, especially when running or riding a bike or scooter.